 In the final year, you will research and write an interdisciplinary dissertation and take your final pathway and optional units.
 You'll also participate in our capstone unit, which helps you understand the professional value of your degree, encourages you to think like a global citizen, and includes opportunities for working with organisations outside the university.

 If you are interested in the modern languages pathway, we strongly encourage you to enrol on the MLibArts course.
 This four-year degree includes a year abroad, which will accelerate your language skills and provides an invaluable opportunity to develop your cultural knowledge.
 If you are unable to go abroad, the three-year degree with a modern languages pathway remains available.

-Please note that the English, History and Music pathways are available only to students who hold an A-level or equivalent qualification in that subject.
-For English, this must be English Literature or English Language & Literature.
+Please note that the English, History, and Music pathways are available only to students who hold an A-level or equivalent qualification in that subject.
+For English, this must be English Literature or English Language and Literature.